ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 - Open Source Ecology (https://www.opensourceecology.org/) is developing, under a libre license, the technologies needed to construct a society.
 These are resources that are very useful to developing this project.
 - MusicBrainz (https://musicbrainz.org/) is a libre-licensed structured database of music and musicians.
 It is the original inspiration for the structured data aspects of EITE.
 - Apache Wave (http://incubator.apache.org/projects/wave.html) partially inspired and influenced the communications approach for EITE (mixed-media, everything-is-a-document/everything-is-a-string, collaborative networking).
-- Cryto Coding Collective (http://cryto.net/) is attempting a not-for-profit community-maintaned information technology infrastructure.
+- Cryto Coding Collective (http://cryto.net/) is attempting a not-for-profit community-maintained information technology infrastructure.
 - BabelStone (http://babelstone.co.uk/) has many articles discussing challenges in using various writing systems in information technology systems.
 These articles influenced my interest in the availability of tools with better typography capabilities.
 - ArchiveTeam (https://www.archiveteam.org/; http://fileformats.archiveteam.org/) works to preserve documents that were stored using the Internet and cloud services, and has articles and information about the massive losses of history and knowledge that have coincided with the use of these technologies.
 Frustration with these issues inspired the use of append-only storage as a core design parameter of EITE.
 - Bibliotheca Alexandrina (http://bibalex.org/) preserves and provides access to a wide range of knowledge.